alkampfergit/personal-blog/codewrecks/content/post/old/2010/06/running-code-coverage-in-tfs2010-builds.md

 tags: [TFS Build]
 categories: [Team Foundation Server]
 ---
 To have Code Coverage collection for test execution during a build, you first need to create a.testsettings file in the solution with code coverage enabled.
-To enable code coverage simply open the testsetting file, go to â€œData And Diagnosticsâ€ and check the â€œCode coverageâ€ option.
-This is not enough, because when you check the code coverage option, the â€œConfigureâ€ link highlighted in the picture become enabled.
+To enable code coverage simply open the testsetting file, go to *Data And Diagnostics* and check the *Code coverage* option.
+This is not enough, because when you check the code coverage option, the *Configure* link highlighted in the picture become enabled.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/06/image_thumb21.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/06/image21.png)